 Wondering what the best things to see in Barcelona in 4 days are?
 Well look no further!
 We’ve put together a cracking itinerary that showcases all the best experiences this beautiful city has to offer.
-It includes all the big hitters plus a few more lesser known Barcelona attractions.
+One of the best cities to visit in Spain, this guide includes all the big hitters plus a few more lesser known Barcelona attractions.

 4 days in Barcelona is a really nice amount of time to see the main sights, build in some more authentic experiences of the city and enjoy yourself some chill time.
 In this Barcelona itinerary guide you’ll also find lots of detailed information about travel costs, the best area to stay and our best Barcelona travel hacks.

 We’ve put each day’s Barcelona activities in the most logistically practical order, however feel free to switch up the days up as you see fit if you fancy doing day three on day one for example.
 Okay let’s get you planning your trip.